This article explores:

 […] a purchase or sale of a security of an issuer is “on the basis of” material nonpublic information about that security or issuer if the person making the purchase or sale was aware of the material nonpublic information when the person made the purchase or sale.

 In other words, the purchase or sale of shares falls under trading based on material non-public information if the trader had direct or indirect knowledge of the information at the time of the purchase/sale.
 It does not matter how the material non-public information was acquired or whether the person is employed by the company.
 For example, let’s say someone learns about MNPI from a family member and forwards it to a friend.
-If the friend uses this inside information to profit on the stock market, all three people involved can be prosecuted.
+If the friend uses this inside information to profit from the stock market, all three people involved can be prosecuted.

 In order to protect against a possible allegation of the use of material non-public information, it is possible to establish a pre-arranged trading plan for the purchase or sale of shares.
 This is addressed in section (c) of Rule 10b5-1.
 Section (c) deals with situations where a person can provide evidence that MNPI played no role in the trading decision.
 The core aspect of section (c) is as follows: